mpaulweeks/CodingForCreatives-2017-July/homework/portfolio/README.md

 - Each HTML page should have a navigation bar at the top.
 All pages should be reachable from each other.
 - Styling should change on smaller screens (600px is recommended but feel free to experiment)
   - I will be verifying this by loading the website on a phone.
 I encourage you to try the same.
+- Delete any unused `CSS`
+  - Most of you are starting with the example CSS file as a base, and that's fine.
+But once you're finished, try to go back through and delete the styles you aren't using any more.
+This will demonstrate your understanding of which styles are working where.

 Upload the following to `students/<yourname>/portfolio/` by 5pm on Sunday, October 22
 - `index.html`